What is Interlibrary Loan?

 In some cases requests can be cancelled using the Interlibrary Loan and Document Delivery web site.
 Under "View" select "Outstanding Requests," and click on the Transaction Number for the request to be cancelled.
 Some requests will have the option of "Cancel Request" next to "Edit Request."
 If this option is not available, please contact your Interlibrary Loan office.

 The first time you use Interlibrary Loan and Document Delivery you will be asked to register.
 This is a one-time registration.
-During your registration you will be asked to select your Interlibrary Loan unit: Olin Library, Mann Library, Law Library, Geneva Library or the Veterinary Library.
+During your registration you will be asked to select your Interlibrary Loan unit: Olin Library, Mann Library, Law Library or the Veterinary Library.
 The library you select will process your requests and be the pick-up location for your Interlibrary Loans.

 Can a proxy user submit requests?